ekotha/reddit-media-scraper/README.md

 ## Getting Started

 Please ensure you have all the appropriate libaries installed before running.
 At present, you can run main.py in the terminal and it will prompt you for a subreddit name.
+Type in the name (for example 'aww') and press enter.
+The terminal will say "Phase complete!" once all the processes are done.

 <!-- CONTACT -->
 ## Contact